Honda TLR200

 The Honda Reflex used an XR200 engine in a different frame.
 This engine was also used in a three-wheeler made by Honda.

 The Reflex also has the tight turning radii typical of trials motorcycles.
 Its steering column can almost turn completely perpendicular to the bike's frame.
-It's designed to be a stand up motorcycle, though it does have a seat and lights for road use.
+It is designed to be a stand up motorcycle, though it does have a seat and lights for road use.
 With light sprocket modifications it is a functional bike for motorcycle trials.